 Accountancy Concentrations

 In addition to the core curriculum, some students may be eligible to add a concentration.
-Our MSA program has two Accountancy concentrations:
+Our MSA program has two accountancy concentrations:

 Data Analytics in Accountancy